Mechanical and Nuclear Engineering

-- Mechanical Engineering (MechE) is an exciting field of study, where math and physics are used for practical purposes: to design, build and improve the devices of a modern world.
+- Mechanical Engineering (Mech E) is an exciting field of study, where math and physics are used for practical purposes: to design, build and improve the mechanical devices of a modern world.

-- Mechanical engineers design the latest vehicles (sea, air, or ground) and the engines that propel them.
+- Mechanical Engineers design the latest vehicles (sea, air, or ground) and the engines that propel them.
 They create prosthetic devices for wounded service members.
 They seek to harness clean, renewable energy sources like wind, water, and solar power.
 They make materials for armor and aircraft lighter and stronger, and our daily lives safer in countless ways.

-- MechE is the broadest engineering discipline, which as a student means more variety in coursework, and an education that is highly respected and highly versatile.
+- Mech E is the broadest engineering discipline, which as a student means more variety in coursework, and an education that is highly respected and highly versatile.

-- The Mechanical Engineering Department has a great faculty.
+- The Mechanical & Nuclear Engineering Department has a great faculty.
 We are teachers, researchers, civilians and officers who are interesting people, and interested in you.
 Most importantly, we are fully engaged in the education of midshipmen.
-See for yourself: find a friend in MechE, and ask them what they think!
+See for yourself: find a friend in Mech or Nuke E, and ask them what they think!

 - As a mechanical engineer, you will take a wide range of classes, some that are required and some that you choose.
 The required course titles are things like "Strength of Materials," "Applied Thermodynamics," "Engineering Experimentation" and "Introduction to Design."
 In your last year or two, you will take several elective courses, where you can choose the topics that are most interesting to you.
 Some popular electives are "Engines: Principles, Design and Applications," "Design of Robotic Elements," "Reactor Physics," and "Engineering Project Management."

-- All permanent faculty members in Mechanical Engineering hold a doctorate degree, and they are all engaged in research related to their area of expertise.
+- All permanent faculty members in Mechanical and Nuclear Engineering hold a doctorate degree, and they are all engaged in research related to their area of expertise.
 Research is where knowledge is created - discoveries are made, both large and small, that contribute to our understanding of the world around us.
 For this research, we need you!
 For course credit, 1/C midshipmen may engage in collaborative research with a faculty member, or may pursue their own idea under the supervision of a faculty advisor.
 In the past, midshipmen contribution to research has been substantial.
 It is not unusual for mids to be authors on a technical paper, or travel to present their work at a conference or symposium.